 Nahuizalco in El Salvador is a remarkable small colonial town full of indigenous traditions and customs, it has an unbelievable history which is imprinted all over the city.
 The community of Pre-Hispanic origins welcomes visitors with open arms and smiles.

 Nahuizalco is a town of pre-hispanic origins ideal for visiting and exploring, the city is charming and full of traditions focused on colonial times.

-This region, during colonial times, was part of the Izalco territory, and it was populated by the Pipil people; some of their customs and traditions are still visible in today’s Nahuizalco.
+This region, during colonial times, was part of the Izalco territory.
+It was populated by the Pipil people; some of their customs and traditions are still visible in today’s Nahuizalco.

-Before I continue, I want to share some facts and information about this colorful town that you might want to know before visiting.
+Before I continue, I want to share some information about this colorful town that you might want to know before visiting.

 - The name of the town in Nahuatl means “Four Izalcos.”

 - Nahuizalco is one of the six towns in La Ruta de Las Flores, one of the most popular touristic routes in the country.

 - The town is well known for its crafts, especially the ones made up of Wicker and Tule.